Updated: Thursday 1 October 2020

 Births, deaths, marriages and civil partnerships

 Burials are taking place.
 But there are restrictions on burial arrangements at our cemeteries.

 The chapel and facilities at City of Belfast Crematorium remain closed.

-From Monday 10 August we are no longer setting a maximum number of mourners that can gather at the graveside or outside the crematorium.
+We are no longer setting a maximum number of mourners that can gather at the graveside or outside the crematorium.